Last update: 14th January 2019

-There are a number of benefits to be derived from using Gantt chart in project management:
+There are a number of benefits to be derived from using a Gantt chart in project management:

-Gantt chart allows the project management team to track the project, see the project progress, determine areas that are lagging and where more attention is required.
+A Gantt chart allows the project management team to track the project, see the project progress, determine areas that are lagging, and see where more attention is required.

 The tool promotes efficiency in the project, as time will be managed effectively and resources will be utilized well.